niner/Inline-Perl5/README.md

 ## Run arbitrary Perl 5 code

-Perl6's EVAL function supports multiple languages, just like the "use" statement.
+Raku's EVAL function supports multiple languages, just like the "use" statement.
 It allows for execution of arbitrary Perl 5 code given as string:

 ```